ontodev/robot/docs/filter.md

 By default, `filter` will remove dangling entities copied as the result of the filtering.
 To include dangling entities, run with `--trim false`.

+This operation maintains structural integrity; lineage is maintained, and gaps will be filled where classes have been excluded.
+If you wish to *not* preserve the hierarchy, include `--preserve-structure false`.

 ## Annotations

 The `filter` command also includes a special `--select "annotations"` option.
 If this is included, all annotations on filtered terms will be included, regardless of if those properties are in the set of terms or not.